Regulatory

 - Bazan (Haifa) and Paz Ashdod refineries.

-- Does OilFlow screen listings against Israel regulations?
+- Does OilFlow screen counterparties against Israel regulations?